 Like I mentioned earlier Let Them Come is a simple game, you simply aim with Right Stick and shoot everything with LT.
 As you kill the creatures you’re rewarded money, how that’s possible, as it seems you’re the only one alive and you’re barricaded in, I don’t know, but that’s game logic for you.
 Back on track, as you shoot things dead, you earn currency, once you die (you will A LOT!) you can cash in for upgrades.
 These range from gun upgrades to melee weapon upgrades.
 You also unlock new music tracks as you play so that way the game isn’t just the monotonous sounds of gunfire and death squeals.

 As you push further and further and encounter more and more badass creatures, you have to make sure that you’re keeping yourself above their badass level, or else you’ll die very fast.
 Thankfully, you can refund items and swap to something new if you find out you don’t like it.
 Another way that you can stay ahead is by managing your bonuses.
 They appear at random times and can give you some powerful passives or actives to use to help you slaughter everything, such as Airstrikes, or to help keep you alive, such as Leech on Hit.
 So just do your best to live and let the rest sort itself out accordingly.

 To sum it up, for a $5 game, Let Them Come has a good amount of content for such a little price.
 You get the standard campaign and you also get a Rampage mode.
-Campaign in the wave based story with the bosses, whereas Rampage is for those looking to simply go crazy and BLOW IT ALL UP!
-So if you have some loose change in your pocket and looking for a fun game with very little input with a lot of bang, definitely pick up this game.
+The campaign in the wave-based story with the bosses, whereas Rampage, is for those looking to simply go crazy and BLOW IT ALL UP!
+So if you have some loose change in your pocket and looking for a fun game with very little input with a lot of bangs, definitely pick up this game.